mrcreatist/reimburser/README.md

 You can exectue any if the project by running the following command:

-  1. Remimburser-UI: `npm run start:ui`
+  1. Run `npm run start:ui` to execute remimburser-ui project
   2. Remimburser-Service: `npm run start:service`

 ## Generate an application